MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 # Overview of the Terraform AzAPI provider

 The AzAPI provider is a thin layer on top of the [Azure ARM REST APIs](/rest/api/resources/).
-It enables you to manage any Azure resource type using any API version, enabling you to utilize latest and greatest functionality within Azure.
+It enables you to manage any Azure resource type using any API version, enabling you to utilize the latest functionality within Azure.
 AzAPI is a first-class provider designed to be used on its own or in tandem with the AzureRM provider.

 ## Resources